joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 All response fields must use `lower_case_with_underscores`.

-Response bodies must be a `UTF-8` encoded JSON object and must minimally include the MDS `version`, a timestamp indicating the last time the data was `updated`, and a `data` payload:
+Response bodies must be a `UTF-8` encoded JSON object and must minimally include the  SPP `version`, a timestamp indicating the last time the data was `updated`, and a `data` payload:

 ```jsonc
 {